UPDATED AUGUST 12, 2020

 In recent weeks, certain things have started to reopen in certain regions in the province of Ontario.
 Ontario is divided into regions that are based on public health unit boundaries.
-Not all regions are reopening at the same pace.
-You may be in a ‘stage 1’ or a ‘stage 2’ region, depending on where you live.
+As of August 12, all regions are in stage 3.

 The province has announced that in stage 2, beaches are allowed to open (along with a lot of other exciting things, like outdoor recreational facilities, water recreational facilities, and camping areas).
 With the weather getting warmer, this is great news.

 June is usually when people start to brave the–still very cold–waters of the Great Lakes for a swim and by July everybody wants to take the plunge, but many people are wondering: is it safe to swim during the Covid-19 pandemic?